Tips for Making Great 3D Models with DroneDeploy

 To capture oblique images manually:

-- Pilot the drone to the same altitude as the original mission but with a camera-to-ground angle of 45 degrees.
+- Pilot the drone to the same altitude as the original mission but with a gimble angle of 45 degrees.

 - Navigate the drone at this altitude and camera gimbal angle until you have the entire object you wish to model in the frame.
 Depending on the size and surroundings of an object this camera angle or altitude may not work.
-Please use your judgment.
+Use your best judgment.

 Tips